Long Newnton: History

 In 1868 Long Newnton was Described as: "a parish in the hundred of Malmesbury, county Wilts, 1½ mile E. of Tetbury, in Gloucestershire, and 4 miles N.W. of Malmesbury.
-It was called by the Saxons Newantune, and had right of common granted by King Athelstane.
+It was called by the Saxons Newantune, and had right of common granted by King Athelstan.
 The parish is bounded on the W. by a branch of the river Avon.
 The village, which is small, and wholly agricultural, is situated on the road from Gloucester to Portsmouth.
 The tithes have been commuted for a rent-charge of £365, with a glebe of 23 acres.
 The living is a rectory* in the diocese of Gloucester and Bristol, value £370.
 The church, dedicated to the Holy Trinity, is a modern structure, except the tower, rebuilt at the expense of the landholders.
 The peal of bells has recently been increased to six.
 There is a village school, supported by subscription.
 The Right Hon.
 Thomas H. S. Sotheron Estcourt, M. P., is lord of the manor."
 In the 1870s, Long Newnton was described as follows: "The village stands near Akeman-street, and near the boundary with Gloucestershire, 1½ mile E of Tetbury, and 6½ S W by W of Tetbury-road r. station; was known to the Saxons as Newantune; and has a post-office under Tetbury.
 The parish comprises 2,289 acres."

 During the First World War, RAF Long Newnton was built on farmland west of the village, on the other side of the Fosse Way (its site is now in the Wiltshire parish of Brokenborough).
 There was an aerial gunnery range, and the site was later used for storage of ammunition and bombs.
 In 1939 RAF Long Newnton was made into a decoy airfield, as part of the planning for World War Two which involved strategic lighting to fool Germans yet allow the RAF fighters to avoid landing there.
 In 1940 the site became an RAF training school and a relief landing ground.
 By 1947 the RAF base was out of use and the land was bought privately for agricultural purposes.
 Some of the site is now occupied by solar farms.

 The Fosse Way forms part of the parish boundary and also the county boundary with Wiltshire.
 Long Newnton was one of several parishes which were transferred from Wiltshire to Gloucestershire in 1930.